Intuition Vs instinct: How to make the best choices

 Frequently Asked Questions

-It’s difficult to determine which one is better: intuition or instinct.
+1. Which one is better: intuition or instinct?

 Conclusion

 Instinct and intuition are two sides of the same coin.
-While instinct is a more basic gut feeling that we all have, intuition is a little more sophisticated and requires us to think critically before acting.
+While instinct is a more basic gut feeling that we all have, intuition is a little more sophisticated.
+It requires us to think critically before acting.

 You explored the instinct and intuition difference.